stephenafamo/nginx-proxy-load-balancer/readme.md

 The parameters used to define a service are based on the type of proxy needed.
 HTTP or TCP/UDP.

+# REST OF THE README IS OUT OF DATE!

+The rest of this `readme.md` is for an older version (3.x.x).
+I will update it later.

 ### HTTP Proxy & Load balancing

 The syntax is as follows(showing all possible fields).